-Prince Andrew Considered ‘Toxic’ To Royal Family New Report Claims
+Prince Andrew Considered ‘Toxic’ To Royal Family, New Report Claims

 This evening at the Royal Albert Hall, The Duke of York joined Her Majesty The Queen and other Members of The Royal Family for the annual Royal British Legion Festival of Remembrance.
 This years’ Festival marked the 75th anniversaries of the great battles of 1944, Monte Cassino, Kohima and Imphal and D-Day.
 In June 2019, The Duke of York attended a Service at York Minster to commemorate the 75th Anniversary of the Battle of Kohima, meeting eight veterans of the Battle.
 The battle is known as a turning point in the Second World War, but remains relatively unknown as it took place in Nagaland, India.
 His Royal Highness visited Kohima in 2012 during his tour of India as part of The Queen’s Diamond Jubilee celebrations.
 Inspired by the idea of education as a living memorial to war, The Duke became Patron of the Kohima Educational Trust, a charity that provides educational assistance to the children of Nagaland – an act of gratitude towards the Naga’s for their help during the Battle.
 “When you go home tell them of us and say for your tomorrow we gave our today.”

 In a disastrous BBC interview, the prince claimed he had “no recollection” of ever even meeting his accuser.
-He also admitted that he made a mistake to remain friends with Jeffrey Epstein after the financier was convicted of being a sex offender in 2008.
+He also admitted that it was a mistake to remain friends with Jeffrey Epstein after the financier was convicted of being a sex offender in 2008.
 He also shared that in the past he traveled on Epstein’s jet and was a guest at his homes.

 The prince reportedly agreed to sit down for the BBC interview because his reputation with the royal family was severely impacted after the allegations were revealed.

-After the interview, Prince Andrew announced via a statement from Buckingham Palace that it had become clear to him that the circumstances which related to his association with Jeffrey Epstein had become a major disruption to his family’s work and the valuable work going on in the many organizations and charities he supported.
+After the interview, Prince Andrew announced via a statement from Buckingham Palace that it had become clear to him that the circumstances related to his association with Jeffrey Epstein had become a major disruption to his family’s work and the valuable work going on in the many organizations and charities he supported.
 He also expressed his regret over his association with the late sex offender and offered his condolences to those who looked for closure from their ties to Epstein.

 The alleged ties between Prince Andrew and Jeffrey Epstein continued to be looked at in the Netflix documentary, Jeffrey Epstein: Filthy Rich.
-A book that will further delve into the association between the two men titled, Prince Andrew: Epstein and the Palace, is also forthcoming in July 2020 by author Nigel Cawthorne.
+A book that will further delve into the association between the two men, titled Prince Andrew: Epstein and the Palace, is also forthcoming in July 2020 by author Nigel Cawthorne.